dainst/idai-field/README.md

 $ npm start
 ```

 `npm install` fetches the necessary dependencies. `npm run build` compiles the typescript files, creates [configuration](config/README.md) files, gathers the necessary fonts and converts scss files. `npm start` starts the Electron app.
-For a fast development workflow it is recommended to set up your IDE to compile the typescript files continuously while you are
- working on the sources.
-That way you can just hit reload to see changes made to the *.ts* or *.html* files.
+To have the TypeScript compilation run continuously while running the app, start the app with `npm start:watch`.
+In this case, a subprocess for watching gets started.
+To properly shut it down,
+make sure to close the app via `ctrl-c` in your terminal.
+Alternatively, you can also start the watch process separately, by entering `npm run watch` in one, and then `npm start` in another terminal window.
+Changes take effect after the watcher reports success and the window is reloaded manually.
+Scss files are not monitored, so any changes would take effect after calling `npm run build:sass`.

 Shapefile import/export is handled by a Java command line tool which is called by the Electron app.
 If Java 8 or higher and [Maven](https://maven.apache.org/) are installed, the Java tool can be built via the command:
 ```
-$ npm run build-java
+$ npm run build:java
 ```
-You can also call `npm run build-all` to build everything in one step.
+You can also call `npm run build:all` to build everything in one step (including tests).

 See also [idai-components-2](https://github.com/dainst/idai-components-2).

 ## Tests

-The app must have been built (`npm run build`) before running the tests.
+The app must have been built (`npm run build:test`) before running the tests.

 To execute the **unit tests**, run

 ```
 $ npm test
 ```

+The project is set up to have the compilation of the sources (test as well as regular sources) separately from angular.
+It is done on the
+basis of `test/tsconfig.json`.
+To rebuild the sources for tests continually, you can `npm run build:test+watch` in one terminal window, and `npm test` in another.

 For troubleshooting information see [here](docs/unit-test-troubleshooting.md).